derfalx/cheatsheets/irc/moderation.md

 - `spammer!kiwi@kiwiirc/98.11.20.12` ✓

+In case of nick-only masks the rest of the mask can be omitted, so it's also valid to simply use:
+- `spammer`
+- `someOnetoKickOrBan`

 It is also possible to use the wildcards only for a part of the usermasks segments.
 E.g.:

 **`<partial-nick>*!*@*` ➞ any `<nickname>` starting with `<partial-nick>` with any `<ident>` from any `<hostname><domainname>`**